Culinary School Pros and Cons: How to Decide If It’s For You

 As an example of how culinary school students can leverage their network, Escoffier graduates get access to the Escoffier Alumni Association, so they can expand their network to former graduates that may have advanced further in their careers.

 All Escoffier students also complete at least one hands-on industry externship during their programs.
-This real-world experience has the benefit of giving students a position to put on their resumes and provides yet another networking opportunity.
-Co-workers and supervisors at your externship may know about new job openings, and are a great resource for your first references post culinary school!
+This real-world experience can add a professional role to your resume and provide yet another networking opportunity.
+The chefs and coworkers you meet can be excellent resources for job leads and may even serve as your first professional references after graduation.

 A large network can also help future restaurant or food truck owners find qualified candidates when they’re in a position to do the hiring.